dr-rodriguez/AstrodbKit2/docs/index.rst

  - the primary Sources table, with coordinate information for each target
  - several object data tables, like Photometry, Spectra, etc, that contain information for each target
- - reference tables, like Publications, Telescopes, etc, that list other information that is used throughout the database, but doesn't refer to a particular target
+ - lookup tables, like Publications, Telescopes, etc, that list other information that is used throughout the database, but doesn't refer to a particular target.
+These are sometimes referred to as lookup or reference tables.

-The goal of **AstrodbKit** is to link together the object tables together in order to express them as a single entity, while still retaining the information for other reference tables.
+The goal of **AstrodbKit** is to link together the object tables together in order to express them as a single entity, while still retaining the information for other lookup tables.
 **AstrodbKit** can read and write out an entire target's data as a single JSON file for ease of transport and version control.
-Reference tables are also written as JSON files, but organized differently- a single file per table with multiple records.
+Lookup tables are also written as JSON files, but organized differently- a single file per table with multiple records.
-An **AstrodbKit**-supported database can thus be exported to two types of JSON files: individual target files and reference table files
+An **AstrodbKit**-supported database can thus be exported to two types of JSON files: individual target files and lookup table files
 If your database is constructed in a similar fashion, it will work well with **AstrodbKit**.
 Other databases can still benefit from some of the functionality of **AstrodbKit**, but they might not work properly if attempting to use the save/load methods.